Please enable JavaScript to view this site.

 Bartlett's test

 Prism reports the results of the "corrected" Barlett's test as explained in section 10.6 of Zar(1).
-Bartlett's test works great if the data really are sampled from Gaussian distributions.
-But if the distributions deviate even slightly from the Gaussian ideal, Bartett's test may report a small P value even when the differences among standard deviations are trivial.
+Bartlett's test works great if the data really are sampled from Gaussian distributions (equivalently if data were sampled from a lognormal distribution and log-transformed prior to running this test; which Prism does).
+But if the distributions deviate even slightly from this ideal, Bartett's test may report a small P value even when the differences among variances are trivial.
 For this reason, many do not recommend that test.
 That's why we added the test of Brown and Forsythe.
 It has the same goal as the Bartlett's test, but is less sensitive to minor deviations from normality.
 We suggest that you pay attention to the Brown-Forsythe result, and ignore Bartlett's test (which we left in to be consistent with prior versions of Prism).

 Brown-Forsythe test